-Council staff suggests that Figure 10 on page 76 be modified to show primarily properties in the southeast quadrant (as this section is specifically about the southeast quadrant), with text that reads:
+In addition, the Committee recommends (2-0) that Figure 10 on page 76 be modified to show primarily properties in the southeast quadrant (as this section is specifically about the southeast quadrant) with text that reads:

 "Figure 10.
-Suggested building heights for buildings in the southeast quadrant where the tallest buildings must not front on MD 105 or MD 650, and where building heights maintain a transition from the Village Core edge along MD 108 and MD 650 to their intersection."
+Suggested building heights for buildings in the southeast quadrant where the tallest buildings must not front on MD 108 or MD 650, and where building heights of 40 feet are appropriate at the intersection of MD Routes 108 and 650 transitioning from 35 feet in height along MD 108 and MD 650 starting at the Village Core edge."